mozman/ezdxf/docs/source/drawing/recover.rst

 2. DXF file with minor flaws
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DXF files has only minor flaws, like undefined resources.
+DXF files have only minor flaws, like undefined resources:

 .. code-block:: Python